Edward Snowden: Asylum applications

-Eric Holder letter to Russian Justice Minister
+Eric Holder letter to Russian justice minister

-In a letter to Russian Minister of Justice Aleksandr Konovalov dated July 23, 2013, U.S. Attorney General Eric Holder repudiated Snowden's claim to refugee status and offered a limited validity passport good for direct return to the U.S. He stated that Snowden would not be subject to torture or the death penalty, and would receive a trial in a civilian court with proper legal counsel.
+In a letter to Russian Minister of Justice Aleksandr Konovalov dated July 23, 2013, US Attorney General Eric Holder repudiated Snowden's claim to refugee status and offered a limited validity passport good for direct return to the US.
+He stated that Snowden would not be subject to torture or the death penalty, and would receive a trial in a civilian court with proper legal counsel.
 The same day, the Russian president's spokesman reiterated that his government would not hand over Snowden, commenting that Putin was not personally involved in the matter and that it was being handled through talks between the FBI and Russia's FSB.